Programme

 Méliès d'Argent Award - Best European Feature Film

-One of the highlights of the 10th edition was the launching of our first feature film competition: the MOTELX Méliès d'Argent Award - Best European Feature Film.
-Along with the Best Portuguese Horror Short Film, there will also be a feature film chosen at MOTELX for the annual Méliès International Festivals Federation gala, thus contributing to the promotion and awareness of genre cinema made in the old continent.
+One of the highlights of the 10th edition was the launching of our first feature film competition: the Méliès d'argent Award - Best European Feature Film.
+Along with the Méliès d'argent Award - Best European Short Film, there will also be a feature film chosen at MOTELX for the annual Méliès International Festivals Federation gala, thus contributing to the promotion and awareness of genre cinema made in the old continent.
 Previous Méliès d’or winners include Álex de la Iglesia’s “Day of the Beast”, Michael Winterbottom’s “Code 46”, Pascal Laugier’s “Martyrs”, and Thomas Alfredson’s “Let the Right One In”.
-We also hope to see in the near future a Portuguese feature among those competing for the prize.

 Room Service

-In a joint and continuous effort between national e international distributors, MOTELX is the ideal place for the promotion and release of the greatest horror films.
+In a joint and continuous effort between local distributors and international sales, MOTELX is the ideal place for the promotion and release of the greatest horror films.
 Since its first edition, the Festival has an original and carefully curated programme that has definitively captured the audience.
-The presence of directors and actors who visit the Festival to present their films is common, often scheduling Q&A sessions at the end of their screenings.
+The presence of directors, actors, producers, and technicians who visit the Festival to present their films is common, often scheduling Q&A sessions at the end of their screenings.

 Doc Horror

 Doc Horror is the section where films about great authors, classics, sub genres, or unknown cinematographies are screened.
 Documentaries that introduce the element of reality and help to contextualize the strange “pleasure” of watching horror films.
 The strand of reflection, formation and study are always present in the programming of each edition.
 Fear is a primary instinct, easy to provoke, even causing dependence, and which has an after-effect of adrenaline recreating universes, extending the emotions and stimulating memory like no other film genre.
-During the 6 days of the event the objective is to create a place where you can analyse the effect and fascination that fear has on mankind since the beginning of time.
+In each edition the objective is to create a place where you can analyse the effect and fascination that fear has on mankind since the beginning of time.

 Cult of the Living Masters.

-To consolidate the objective of encouraging and promoting the production of Portuguese horror films, MOTELX receives every year a special guest, an author whose career is determining for the genre and who can transmit his experience to those who want to learn the art of frightening through the big screen.
+To consolidate the objective of encouraging and promoting the production of Portuguese horror films, MOTELX has been receiving a special guests, authors whose career is determining for the genre and who can transmit their experience to those who want to learn the art of frightening through the big screen.
 With the presence of a living Master in the Festival, a selection of his most notable films is screened.
-Masters of Horror who have previously attended the Festival include: Mick Garris, Stuart Gordon, George A. Romero, Tobe Hooper, John Landis, Dario Argento, and many more.
+Masters of Horror who have previously attended MOTELX include: Mick Garris, Stuart Gordon, George A. Romero, Tobe Hooper, John Landis, Dario Argento, Roger Corman, and many others.

 Special Screenings

-Homages, anniversaries, restored copies, TV shows, and others.
+Homages, anniversaries, restored copies, series, and others.
 MOTELX's special screenings aim for a sensibility to the “terrifying present” and the “fearful past” that surround us in Portugal and worldwide for a programme full of surprises.

 International shorts